 This is an Accepted Manuscript of an article published by Taylor & Francis Group in Africa Review on 17/04/2018, available online:

-Using a real DOI will create a link to the Version of Record on www.tandfonline.com.
+Using the DOI (Digital Object Identifier) will create a link to the Version of Record on www.tandfonline.com.

-For a list of all other Taylor & Francis and Routledge journals with green OA embargo periods and license options, visit the open access options page.
+For a list of all other Taylor & Francis and Routledge journals with green OA embargo periods and license options, visit the open access cost finder page.